ChiquitaS1/Cybersecurity-Homelab-Portfolio/README.md

 Apply foundational cybersecurity concepts

 ## Objective
-My journey in HRIS and System Operations has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aimiing for a SOC or Analyst role.
+My journey in HRIS and System Operations has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming for a SOC or Engineer roles.

 ## Skills